Wesztman/mkdocs-azure-pipelines/README.md

 ### Development

+#### Using the provided development container

+The repository comes with a development container which has all the necessary dependencies installed.
+To use it, you need to have Docker installed on your machine.

+Not required but recommended: Use VSCode and install the [Dev Container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

+When you open the repository in VSCode, you will be prompted to reopen the repository in the development container.
+If you don't see the prompt, you can open the command palette (`Ctrl+Shift+P`) and search for `Dev Container: Reopen in Container`.

+It's also possible to use the [Dev Container CLI](https://github.com/devcontainers/cli) to open the repository in the development container.

+After opening the repository in the development container, you can run the tasks in the terminal.
+Such as `tox` to run the tests, linting and formatting checks.

+#### Using PDM on your local machine

 Development is done with [PDM](https://pdm.fming.dev/), using tox as a task runner for testing, formatting, linting and pre-commit hooks.
 Python 3.10 or higher is required.

 #### 1. Install PDM